daherb/corpus-services-ng/doc/List_of_corpus_functions.md

 The function can be used on:
 BasicTranscriptionData

+ExbSeparateTiersForDifferentSpeakers:   This class fixes tier alignment for basic transctiption files with multiple speakers The function has a fixing option: true
+The function can be used on:
+BasicTranscriptionData

 ExbStructureChecker:   This class checks basic transcription files for structural anomalies.
 The function has a fixing option: false